 An outbreak of human coronavirus, a virus causing respiratory illness in people, was detected in China in December 2019.
-It is rapidly spreading throughout the world, affecting 25 countries on four continents.
+It is rapidly spreading, affecting almost every country in the world.
+The World Health Organization (WHO) has declared the outbreak a pandemic and a global emergency.
 Here is everything you need to know about the new coronavirus.

 - What is the coronavirus?